nautobot/pynautobot/docs/advanced/create.rst

 For fields that are enum type, Endpoint objects have a :py:meth:`~pynautobot.core.endpoint.Endpoint.choices` method to provide a mapping of enum fields to their list of acceptable choices.
-The examples used in the document revolve around creating a new Device Record.
-Creating a *Device* requires specifying the ``status`` field, which is an example of an enum.
-Below demonstrates how to view the list of available choices for Device Status.

 .. code-block:: python